19th-century philosophy: Transcendentalism

 Transcendentalism was rooted in Immanuel Kant's transcendence and German idealism, led by Ralph Waldo Emerson and Henry David Thoreau, who encountered German ideas through their readings of Samuel Taylor Coleridge and Thomas Carlyle.
 The main belief was in an ideal spiritual state that 'transcends' the physical and empirical and is only realized through the individual's intuition, rather than through the doctrines of established religions.

 Social Darwinism

-"Social Darwinism" refers to theories that apply the evolutionary concept of natural selection to human society.
+"Social Darwinism" refers to theories that apply the evolutionary concept of natural selection to human society in fields such as sociology, economics, and politics.
+Two major thinkers of this movement were Herbert Spencer and Francis Galton.

+Ontologism

+Ontologism is an ideological system, favored by many Catholic philosophers, which asserts that God and Divine ideas are the first object of our intelligence and the intuition of God the first act of our intellectual knowledge.
+Nicolas Malebranche was a source for many philosophers of Ontologism.
+In 1861, the Holy Office condemned Ontologism as unsafe for teaching (tuto tradi non possunt).
+Two major thinkers of this movement are Vincenzo Gioberti and Antonio Rosmini.